CalinL/CalinL/README.md

               in software architecture and digital solutions development.
       - name: Interests
-        run:  Outside of work, I like swimming, biking, running, hiking and spending time with my family, my wife and our two wonderful kids.
+        run:  Outside of work, I like swimming, biking, running, hiking and spending time with my family.
 ```